The Client

 What We Did in Practice

 At the start, Folio Wallet and the brands already appearing in responses were located in different semantic clusters.
-Existing brands occupied one cluster, while Folio sat in another.
+Existing brands occupied one cluster (blue), while Folio sat in another (yellow).
 In this state, Folio had a low probability of being shown as an answer.

 We use standard content guidelines (structure, relevance, length, etc.), but the most important input is semantics as seen by the model itself.
 Even in Turbine’s free reports, you can see a preview of this approach: model answers are annotated with semantic entities, showing how the LLM interprets the text.
 This already provides a clear signal for how new content should be constructed.